Here's some advanced English language resources for your wine studies about German Wine - in no particular order.

 Stuart Pigott, is doubtlessly one of the most prolific writers on German wines.
 English native and German based – lost his heart to Rieslings.
 Visit his blog here.

 Valerie Kathawala posts regularly about Austrian and German wines and vintners in her blog 'winewords'.
+Valerie, together with her partner Paula Sidore is also about to launch TrinkMag an online magazine for German wine.

 The association Verband Deutscher Prädikatsweingüter recently published an interactive map of German vineyards it classified as Erste Lage and Grosse Lage (corresponding to Premier Gru and Grand Cru), allowing you to zoom in and out of regions and pull up vintners’ profiles.